Kolkata Police: Rank structure

 The rank structure of the Kolkata Police, for the most part, resembles those of other Indian police forces.
 However, the ranks of Sergeant and Sergeant-Major are unique to the force.
 They were originally established as direct-entry ranks reserved for Europeans and Anglo-Indians during the British Raj, but were made available to Indians shortly after independence.
 Ronald Allen Moore, one of the final Anglo-Indian officers of the Kolkata Police (the erstwhile Calcutta Police) joined the force in the rank of Sergeant, retiring in the 1960s as a Senior Deputy Commissioner.
 Soon after, the rank of Sergeant-Major fell out of use and was abolished for the majority of the force.
 Nevertheless, the Kolkata Mounted Police retains the rank to this day.

-It is important to note that the ranks of Sergeant and Sergeant-Major were represented by three chevrons and the national emblem (both on the arms) respectively until the 1990s, much like a Havildar/Sergeant and Company Havildar Major/Company Sergeant Major in the Indian Army, respectively.
+The ranks of Sergeant and Sergeant-Major were represented by three chevrons and the national emblem (both on the arms) respectively until the 1990s, much like a Havildar/Sergeant and Company Havildar Major/Company Sergeant Major in the Indian Army, respectively.
 This made both ranks part of the non-commissioned officer group, and both ranks were below Assistant Sub-Inspector.
 However, in the 1990s, force-wide reforms were instated to put Sergeants at higher authority as compared to Assistant Sub-Inspectors, and Sergeant-Major as higher authority as compared to Sub-Inspectors.
 However, the ranks of Sergeant-Major and Sub-Inspector (both full and assistant) do not exist independently, as the Kolkata Mounted Police does not use the ranks of Sub-Inspector and Assistant Sub-Inspector, whereas other divisions do not use the rank of Sergeant-Major.